Neethu9074/carbon/README.md

 #### Nginx
 You will also need to have Nginx installed and its CLI on the path.
 Instructions can be found in the [proxrox repository](https://github.com/bripkens/proxrox/blob/master/INSTALLATION.md#installation-of-nginx).

-As alternative, you might use the `nginx` script as provided in the [internal-tools repository](https://github.com/instana/internal-tools/tree/master/proxrox-nginx), which will run Nginx as Docker container.
+As alternative (especially for Linux), you might use the `nginx` script as provided in the [internal-tools repository](https://github.com/instana/internal-tools/tree/master/proxrox-nginx), which will run Nginx as Docker container.

 ### Setting up local domains